marb61a/Course-Notes/Testing/Tools/Gherkin Language Master Guide.md

     -

 61. Scenario Outline keyword
-7min
+    -
-Play
+    -

-62. More about Scenario Outline
+63. More about Scenario Outline
 8min
 Start
-63. NOTE: Notes for previous lesson
+64. NOTE: Notes for previous lesson
 1min
 Play
-64. All about Tags
+65. All about Tags
-5min
+    -
-Play
+    -

-65. Use cases with Tags
+66. Use cases with Tags
     -
     -